guereslib/Reproducible-Research-Things/Step5Version.md

 ### Step 5.1
 ### Never make alterations to your raw data files
 ---
-#### Instead, make a copy of the raw data files and keep them somewhere safe.
+Instead, make a copy of the raw data files and keep them somewhere safe (like [Research Vault](https://research-storage.griffith.edu.au/)).
 That way, if you need to redo your work or you find an error earlier in your workflow, you have an original baseline to start from.
 ---
 ### Step 5.2
 ### Write down versions of analysis software